jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 "Why didn't they plan for this?"

-Well, what did "they," say when you asked about this stuff?
+Well, what did "they" say when you asked about this stuff?
 Nothing, because you, me, all of us probably never did.

-Because too many of us on Main Street called ourselves employees, consumers, and taxpayers.
-We thought it was okay to assume "they" inside Big Business or Big Government was looking out for our best interests.
+Because too many of us on Main Street called ourselves employees, consumers, and taxpayers and thought it was okay to assume "they" inside Big Business or Big Government were looking out for our best interests.

 Did you demand to see your bosses work from home emergency procedures?
 Have you ever requested hospitals stock months of medical supplies?
 Have you ever seen a politician's pandemic plan?
 Why would "they" do these things, if you didn't demand it?

 Our problem isn't that we don't care.
 I think most of us really do care.
 The problem is we've been obsessed with Left/Right politics and thought "fighting for our society" or "fighting for our healthcare" meant picking aside for (or against) policies like Obama-care.
-But choosing a side in that endless Left/Right talking head debate barely makes a difference.
+But choosing a side in that endless Left/Right partisan debate barely makes a difference.

-Over the last several decades, the middle-class supporting the Left's ideology of Big Government or the right's ideology of Big Business, only came together to make a philosophy of Big Problems for Main Street.
+Over the last several decades, the middle-class supporting the extremist Left's ideology of Big Government or the extremist right's ideology of Big Business, only came together to make a philosophy of Big Problems for Main Street.
 Both "sides" helped the 3500% increase in government and corporate middlemen.

 And, now out, hospital cleaners, paramedics, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.

 > A lab inspector from the state came and wanted to know who was running this (lab) machine.
 And she wanted to be sure they all have high-school diplomas.
 Well, we had RN degrees, MD degrees.
 That didn't suffice.
 She wanted to see high-school diplomas.
 That's an example of mindless bureaucracy.
 [Dr. Alieta Eck.](https://youtu.be/mafghkNmKgo?t=54)

 Talk to anyone on the frontline of today's pandemic and ask them if they feel ready.
 Face masks are already running low.
 So are disinfectant cleaners.
-Hand sanitizers are often empty.
 More ventilators are needed, but no one knows where to get them.
+Patients show up and no one knows where their medical records are.
 Even with so many bureaucrats and historical examples, no one was planning for a disaster.

 I can sympathize.
 Whenever there is a bad storm, our car and property insurance claim departments scramble to keep up.
-Even though there's a new storm every few months.
+Even though there's a big storm every few months.

 As a result, long-time and loyal insurance customers can wait hours to speak with somebody and months to get their claim checks.
-During my time, I'd have to (somehow) explain to customers why the insurance company takes their money digitally.
-But insists on paying claims with paper checks sent via snail mail.
+During my time, I'd have to (somehow) explain to customers why the insurance company takes their money digitally, but insists on paying claims with paper checks sent via snail mail.

 It sucked, trying to explain the nonsense.
 These customers paid their bills, and their claim was approved.
 Yet, they were like a ship-wrecked man on a beach, desperately waving at passing ships because he has no levers of power to wield.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/TartTeemingAtlanticblackgoby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Isn't this what it feels like being bounced around a company telephone switch-board trying to find someone to help you?
+_Isn't this what it feels like being bounced around a telephone switch-board trying to find someone to help you?
 Credit: [Cast Away](https://en.wikipedia.org/wiki/Cast_Away)._

 There is no good reason why my customers had to wait.
 But like I said above, the powerful managers and executives won't give regular people a fair deal if they don't have to.